 - Provide the highest level of care to every cat who enters our programs and immediate veterinary treatment to sick or injured cats;

 - Match adoptable cats with loving families who will provide them with care and attention for the rest of their natural lives;

 - Promote responsible pet ownership, including the spaying/neutering of all cats and kittens; provision of nutritious food, water, shelter, love, regular health care and permanent identification such as a microchip or tattoo; licensing; and prevention from becoming a nuisance;

 - Promote humane treatment, compassion and respect for all animals.

 How We Help

 Did you know that thousands of cats and kittens are killed in Canadian animal shelters each year and thousands more are starving on the streets?
-In fact, statistics show that of the estimated 1.1 million cats brought to Canadian shelters in 2011, nearly half were euthanized due to a lack of space or resources to care for them, or illness (CFHS Cats in Canada Report 2012).
+Statistics show that of the estimated 1.1 million cats brought to Canadian shelters in 2011, nearly half were euthanized due to a lack of space or resources to care for them, or illness (CFHS Cats in Canada Report 2012).

 MEOW Foundation’s unique multi-faceted approach offers an effective, humane and sustainable solution to the problem.

-Since 2000, MEOW Foundation has found forever homes for more than 6,000 cats and kittens and improved the lives of more than 14,000 felines through our TNR, SNAP and other programs and services.
+Since the year 2000, MEOW Foundation has helped more than 28,000 cats and kittens through Adoption, TNR, SNAP and food assistance.
+Read about our programs and services.
 MEOW was also the first Calgary-based animal welfare organization to promote the adoption (not euthanization) of cats with special needs.

 MEOW receives its funding from public donations, grants and fundraising activities.
 Our supporters are people just like you, people who care about the homeless cats of Calgary and want to make a difference in their lives.
 With your help, we can make a difference for these cats and kittens.
 Learn more about how you can help.